-If your fall garden calls for color or texture, a great-looking container may be the easiest solution.
-Assemble late-season pots to accent or fill in any ho-hum spots in your beds.
-Plus: Never plant these five flowers in your yard.
+If your fall garden calls for color or texture, landscaping with containers may be the easiest solution.
+Assemble fall flower pots to accent or fill in any ho-hum spots in your flower beds.

-Weeding, raking leaves, removing diseased and insect-infested plants and dividing overgrown ones not only helps your yard look great, it prepares your garden to survive the winter.
+Weeding, raking leaves, removing diseased and insect-infested plants and dividing overgrown plants not only helps your yard look great, it prepares your garden to survive the winter.